awilkowski-maxima/safari-caret-ghost-repro/README.md

    mutation with the same scroll do not reproduce it, including ones that replicate ProseMirror's trailing `<br>`, its `<p>` wrapper, and in-place text-node patching.
 Checked with the other three conditions verified on each attempt, including confirming that the container actually scrolled.
-Plain prosemirror-view and Tiptap both reproduce it, so nothing above ProseMirror is required.
 4. **The container scrolls so the caret ends at the same screen position.**
    With `overflow: visible`, where the caret visibly moves outside the box, there is no ghost.
 Setting `handleScrollToSelection: () => true`, which